pawan13/VicRoadsLicenseTest/readme.md

 Directory structure:
-My important files like MainActivity.java, Question.java, Result.java, SplashScreen.java and prepareFortest.java are located on branch01 as:
+My important files like MainActivity.java, Question.java, Result.java,HomePage.java, SplashScreen.java and prepareFortest.java are located on branch01 as:
 VicRoadsLicenseTest/app/src/main/java/com/example/pawansiwakoti/vicroadslicensetest/
 and their activityxml file are on VicRoadsLicenseTest/app/src/main/res/layout/